dzianisv/dzianisv.github.io/notes/Embedded/OpenWRT-UniElec-LTE-Router.md

 This new setup has been working flawlessly for months now.
 I'm able to have multiple HD video streams, download files much quicker, and make crystal clear video calls.
 The modem seamlessly fails over to 3G when 4G is not available, so I haven't had any interruptions.
 And because WiFi is integrated, I now have better wireless coverage across my entire house.

 Probably you can find a cheaper router with 3G modem included, but I looked for a router with OpenWRT support.
 Because I needed OpenWRT/Linux flexibility to change TTL of my packets.
+Why do I need it?
+So no one has to know that I use it on router :)

 ```bash
 echo "nft add rule inet fw4 mangle_forward ip ttl set 65" >> /etc/firewall.user